Mistle thrush: Distribution and habitat

 The mistle thrush breeds in much of Europe and temperate Asia, although it is absent from the treeless far north, and its range becomes discontinuous in southeast Europe, Turkey and the Middle East.
 In these warmer southern areas, it tends to be found in the milder uplands and coastal regions.
-Nominate T. v. viscivorus breeds in Europe and in Asia east to the Ob, beyond which it is replaced by T. v. bonapartei.
-The southern form T. v. deichleri is resident in North Africa, Corsica and Sardinia.

 The mistle thrush is a partial migrant: birds from the north and east of the range wintering in the milder areas of Europe and North Africa.
 Scandinavian and Russian birds start moving south from mid-September onwards, most birds wintering in Europe, western Turkey and the Middle East.
 Between mid-October and November, large numbers cross the Strait of Gibraltar and others pass through Cyprus, but there is hardly any migration across the North Sea.
 Breeding birds in the British Isles and north-west Europe are resident or move only short distances.
 In the Himalayas, the breeding population moves to nearby lower-altitude sites in winter.
 Return migration starts mainly from late March, although it can be a month earlier in the Middle East, and northern breeders may not arrive back on their territories until late April or early May.
 Migration may be by day or night, and typically involves individuals or small groups.
 Vagrant birds have occurred in the Azores, China, Crete, Faroe Islands, Iceland, Japan, Oman, Saudi Arabia, Sikkim and the United Arab Emirates.
-In the winter 2017/2018 the first record of a mistle thrush for North America was at Miramichi in New Brunswick.
+In the winter 2017/2018 the first record of a mistle thrush in North America was at Miramichi in New Brunswick, found on 9 December 2017 and remaining until 24 March 2018.